aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-media-files/flash/_index.md

 ## **Extract Flash Objects from Presentation**

-Aspose.Slides for Java provides a facility for extracting flash objects from a presentation.
+Aspose.Slides for Node.js via Java provides a facility for extracting flash objects from a presentation.
 You can access the flash control by name and extract it from the presentation and including store SWF object data.

 ```javascript
     // Instantiate Presentation class that represents the PPTX